Makelonn/Taltech/csharp/CM/CM1.md

 To do:
 * Repo name must be **ics0010-2021f** + don't forget gitignore
-* Dotnet 5.0 SDK to download
+* Dotnet 5.0 SDK to download DONE
 * Jetbrains reshaper